Tour of Stamford Bridge, Chelsea FC in London

 Stamford Bridge, home of Chelsea FC in London.

-Quick note: I took this tour in January 2014, so a few things might have changed, like Frank Lampard’s a spot in the locker room going from player to manager to not there.
+Quick note: I took this tour in January 2014, so things have likely changed like Frank Lampard’s a spot in the locker room going from player to manager to not there.

 We start outside, in the vibrant neighborhood around Fulham Road.
 What always amazes me about many of these stadiums, and one of the things that I think Americans will love about watching soccer in England, is that these grand stadiums, home to legendary clubs, are often in the middle of town!